Do You Need Insurance on a Stored Car?

 Why Canceling Your Policy Entirely Backfires

-Canceling your auto policy, even for a short storage period, creates a coverage gap that stays on your record.
+Cancel your auto policy, even for a short storage period, and you create a coverage gap that stays on your record.
 Insurers treat any lapse as a risk signal.
-Rates go up when you reinstate, and those higher premiums can follow you for several years.
+Rates increase after you reinstate coverage, and those higher premiums may stay with you for several years.

-Several states, including Pennsylvania, also require insurance on any registered vehicle even if it never leaves the driveway.
-Check your state's DMV rules before canceling anything, and consider surrendering your plates first if you want to drop coverage completely.
+Several states, including Pennsylvania, also require insurance on any registered vehicle, even if it never leaves the driveway.
+Check your state's DMV rules before you cancel anything, and consider surrendering your plates first if you want to remove coverage completely.

 Should You Insure a Stored Car You Own Outright?

-For a vehicle you own free and clear, the decision comes down to the car's value and the realistic risk of something going wrong.
-A valuable car in a high-theft area warrants comprehensive coverage for stored vehicles.
-A low-value older car in a locked private garage is a closer call.
+For a vehicle you own outright, value and risk drive the decision.
+A valuable car in a high-theft area warrants comprehensive coverage.
+A low-value older car in a locked private garage is harder to justify.

-A widely used rule of thumb: if your annual comprehensive premium exceeds 10% of the car's current market value, the coverage may cost more than it's worth.
-Check your vehicle's value through Kelley Blue Book or NADA Guides.
-If you drop coverage on a still-registered car, confirm whether your state requires you to surrender the plates first.
+One rule of thumb: if your annual comprehensive premium exceeds 10% of the car's current market value, you're likely overpaying for the coverage.
+Run the numbers through Kelley Blue Book or NADA Guides.
+If you drop coverage on a still-registered car, confirm whether your state requires a plate surrender first.

 Registration Rules for Stored Vehicles